ajaydsouza/add-to-footer/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-* Major upgrade: Removes support for Reinvigorate and Apture.
-Redesign of admin interface.
-Updated Google Analytics and Statcounter codes
+* New admin interface; support for Universal Analytics; code cleanup

 == Changelog ==

+= 1.3 =
+* New: Support for Google Analytics' new Universal Analytics
+* New: Admin interface
+* Fixed: Language initialisation and renamed localisation to `add-to-footer`

 = 1.2 =
 * Major upgrade: Removes support for Reinvigorate and Apture.